dermusikman/sonicpi.vim/README.md

 ### Features

-The plugin enables itself when the Ruby filetype is initiated (`let g:sonicpi_enabled = 0` to disable), and provides the following features:
+The plugin enables itself when Sonic Pi is running and the Ruby filetype is initiated (`let g:sonicpi_enabled = 0` to disable), and provides the following features:

 * `<leader>r` - send buffer to sonicpi